Excel

 ../_images/excel__add_file.png

-• Source - Choose the Excel file you want to pipe data from.
+• Source - Choose the Excel file from which to pipe data.
 The Excel file must exist in the Zuar Runner file manager.

 Click Next.